 - Lease, rental agreement or rent receipt consisting of written evidence that the agreement is valid and current AND a current utility bill (gas, electric, water, home telephone or cable TV).
 Records must include the name and street address of the parent/guardian.

 - A current residential property tax statement or deed, AND a current utility bill (gas, electric, water, home telephone or cable TV).
 Records must include the name and street address of the parent/guardian.

 - A third person affidavit of residency signed, completed and notarized (good for 30 days, if temporary) AND A) lease or rental agreement consisting of written evidence that the agreement is valid and current and a current utility bill (gas, electric, water, home telephone or cable TV).
 Records must include the name and address of the third person signee.
 OR B) current residential property tax statement or deed and current utility bill (gas, electric, water, home telephone or cable TV).
 Records must include the name and address of the third person signee.

 Note: Parents or guardians are required to provide proof of residency upon initial enrollment of their child in a Marietta City School and may be required to periodically verify their residency in the Marietta City Schools district at random times thereafter.

 Homeless children (McKinney-Vento Homeless Assistance Act)

 Any parent/guardian who may be living in a homeless situation should complete the Student Residency statement and contact Dayton Hibbs, Associate Superintendent, at 770-422-3500 ext.
 268 for information/interview.

-Marietta City Schools also allows students in grades 6-12, who reside outside the Marietta City School district, to attend our school system.
+Marietta City Schools also allows students in grades K-12, who reside outside the district, to attend our school system.
 To qualify, interested parents must complete a Non-resident enrollment application/contract and be approved.
 The application must include the student’s most recent school record, including: